Joycode31/WebMonitor/README.md

 ---------------------------------------------------------------------------------

 1) When we enter some invalid url, i am just displays message on browser.
-The app should display the message somewhere in the web page in label some exception.
+The app should display the message somewhere in the web page as some "Invalid Input".

-2) Delete button is activated when the website is down.On clicking delete button, it removes entires for that perticular website and refresh the page.
+2) Delete button is activated when the url is down.On clicking delete button, it removes entires for that perticular url and refresh the page.
 At present , we have to do manual refresh.I will see why this is not redirecting.